SaaS marketing pains got you down?

 They should also be able to measure whether you’re on track to achieving those goals, which is where metrics come in.

 4. Marketing Metrics & KPIs

 In the marketing world, there are a tonne of metrics that you can track.
 But not all of them are metrics that you should track.

 Vanity metrics are ones that you can track, but that don’t really matter or don’t have a direct impact on your results.
 More importantly, they don’t have anything to do with your goals.

 Everyone has a different opinion on which metrics are just vain and which actually have an impact, and it kind of depends on your specific goals, but the important thing to consider when deciding on SaaS marketing metrics is this:

 Does this metric align with my goals?

-Once you’ve got your metrics in place, then your marketing SaaS marketing agency should be working with you to set some KPIs.
+Once you’ve got your metrics in place, your marketing SaaS marketing agency should work with you to set some KPIs.